Design for Additive Manufacturing

 The redesigned upright should:

 The intended production method is Metal Additive Manufacturing.
-The design should be designed accordingly.
+The geometry should be designed accordingly.

 The result is a complete redesigned upright concept, with only material in places were it is contributing to strength and functionality.